-For us, it will be business as usual in the sense of implementing our roadmap, continuing to grow a strong and open community, being innovative in how we do it, and coordinating the logistics around our plans.
-So not much will be different in that regard, but obviously some organizational bits will change.
+For us, it will be business as usual.
+As such, we will be executing our roadmaps, continuing to grow a strong and open community, being innovative in how we do it, and coordinating the logistics around our plans.
+Not much will be different in that regard, but obviously some organizational bits will change.

 As part of the transition, the Ubuntu Community Team at Canonical in full, that is, Michael Hall, Daniel Holbach, Alan Pope, Nicholas Skaggs and myself, will now be hosting the weekly Ubuntu Q&A, starting today at 18:00 UTC on Ubuntu On Air (click here for the time at your location).

 Openness, both in being a transparent and welcoming community, is one of the core values of Ubuntu, and we believe the channels should be always open for a healthy information flow and to help contributors get involved.